 Apply for Summer Staff

-Thank you for your interest in joining the Camp Wyoming staff this summer!
-Summer camp is a challenging, rewarding, and exciting experience.
+Working at camp is exhausting and messy and difficult and wonderful and the most rewarding thing you could possibly do with your summer.
 While this is a job, and you will do normal job-related things like developing schedules, cleaning, and providing customer service, it is also a ministry.
 As a part of the ministry at Camp Wyoming, you will care for children, lead activities, songs, and Bible studies, and interact with a community of people that shares, builds up, and strengthens one another.
-We are looking for individuals who want to join this ministry, share our vision, and serve others.

 If you are looking for information on applying to Camp Wyoming, you can view the Frequently Asked Questions below, the summer staff job descriptions, and the salary schedule here on the website.